 At Piccadilly Arcade in New Street you’ll find beauty salons, fashion boutiques and gift shops under gorgeous hand-painted ceilings.

 Birmingham’s coolest places to shop

-By day, Birmingham is one of the UK's most vibrant cultural centres, with museums in Georgian and Victorian buildings and cutting-edge spaces for modern art.
-By night, the city's fizzing energy is centred on the pubs, clubs and music venues of Broad Street.
+By day, Birmingham is one of the UK’s most vibrant cultural centres, with museums in Georgian and Victorian buildings and cutting-edge spaces for modern art, and there are some great Birmingham hotels centrally located to all of these things.
+By night, the city’s fizzing energy is centred on the pubs, clubs and music venues of Broad Street.